North Korea puts on a show for Day of the Sun

 Story highlights

-- 'We will die for you' soldiers chant
+- Soldiers chant: 'We will die for you'

 - Kim Jong Un smiles and claps as he watches the military parade